Table of Contents

 Cloud Permissions Firewall: Modern PAM Built for Cloud

 Cloud PAM needs to control what identities can do, not just who can log in.
-Developers, workloads, pipelines, vendors, and AI agents all act on your environment, and each one needs clear, enforceable boundaries.
+Developers, workloads, pipelines, vendors, and AI agents all act on your environment, and each one needs enforceable yet flexible boundaries (read about Just-In-Time access for cloud.)

 Sonrai’s Cloud Permissions Firewall does exactly that.
-It replaces manual oversight with automated enforcement, securing access at the privilege level and scaling across every identity class.
+It replaces manual oversight with automated restriction, securing access at the privilege level and scaling across every identity class.

 Automates Least Privilege, Continuously